DeveloPassion/knowii-voice-ai-docs/docs/faq.md

 ### Can I transcribe in languages other than English?

 Yes!
-Knowii Voice AI supports multiple languages.
+Knowii Voice AI supports multiple languages:

+- **Omnilingual models**: 1,600+ languages with automatic detection
+- **Whisper models**: 99 languages
+- **Parakeet models**: 25 European languages
+- **Moonshine models**: English, Arabic, Chinese, Japanese, Korean, Ukrainian, Vietnamese

 The default **Auto** setting automatically detects the language you're speaking and is recommended for most users.
 Only change the language in **Settings > Transcription > Language** if you're experiencing issues with automatic detection.

 ### What if the transcription has errors?